matthewsides/Networking/README.md

 ### FTP

-The File Transfer Protocol (FTP) is a standard network protocol used for the transfer of computer files between a client and server over the internet using a TCP/IP connection on a computer network.
+The File Transfer Protocol (FTP) is a standard network protocol used for the transfer of computer files between a client and server over the internet using a TCP/IP connection (on a computer network).

 ### HTTP